 Food is served family-style, which just means your table will be served platters or bowls for everyone to share rather than individual servings.

-When compared to buffets, in our experience, family-style dining made it easier for the adults to be able to enjoy their meal without having to get up and down half a dozen times to refill plates.
+When compared to buffets, in our experience, family-style dining made it easier for the adults to enjoy their meal without having to get up and down half a dozen times to refill plates.

 Dinner starts with a basket of rolls and the Harvest-Inspired Garden Salad, which we found tasty and refreshing considering how hot it was outside.